HenryTaylor2019/html-css-quiz-RECOVERED/README.md

+## To view this application, follow the link:
+https://henrytaylor2019.github.io/html-css-quiz-RECOVERED/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##To view this application, follow the link:
-https://henrytaylor2019.github.io/html-css-quiz-RECOVERED/

 ## Available Scripts